 Details of emission limit values are provided at Appendix C, note that whilst emission limit values reflect current controls in some countries, the minimum requirements defined in the Regulations come into effect in the period 2018-2022 (implementation dates are set in the Regulations).

-Proposed Medium Combustion Plant directive
+Medium Combustion Plant directive

-The EU Clean Air Policy Package (December 2013) included a proposal for a Medium Combustion Plant (MCP) directive setting minimum requirements for 1-50 MWth combustion plant.
-The negotiated emission limit values which will apply to new MCP from 2018 and all existing MCP from 2025 for 5-50 MWth and 2030 for 1-5 MWth are summarised at Appendix C.
+The EU Directive 2015/2193 on the limitation of emissions of certain pollutants into the air from MCPs known as the Medium Combustion Plant Directive (MCPD) regulates pollutant emissions from the combustion of fuels in plants with a rated thermal input equal to or greater than 1 Megawatt thermal (MWth), and less than 50 MWth.
+The MCPD regulates emissions of SO2, NOX and dust to air.
+It also requires monitoring of carbon monoxide (CO) emissions.
+The emission limit values set in the MCPD apply from 20 December 2018 for new plants and 2025 or 2030 for existing plants, depending on their size.

 Selected national emission limits for small combustion installations